JoeyStanley/jekyll-for-designers/cv.md

 (* indicates student collaborator)

+Ammon Hunt\*, Mark Tanner, **Joseph A. Stanley**, and Jeff Parker.
+"Using Corpus Data to Empirically Investigate Native English Speakers' Pausing Patterns."
+PSLLT2023 (Pronunciation in Second Language Learning and Teaching).
+West Lafayette, IN.
+September 6--8, 2023.

 Margaret E. L. Renwick, Jon Forrest, Lelia Glass, & **Joseph A. Stanley**.
 "Vowel trajectories of African Americans in Georgia, USA."
 Poster presentation at the 183rd Meeting of the Acoustical Society of America (ASA).
 Nashville, TN.
 December 9, 2022.

 **Joseph A. Stanley**, Jessica Shepherd\*, & Auna Nygaard\*.
 "Homogeneity and Heterogeneity in Western American English."
 Poster presentation at the American Dialect Society Annual Meeting.
 Washington, D.C.
 January 7, 2022.